Commensurators of normal subgroups of lattices: Abstract

 \section{Abstract}

-We study a question of Shalom concerning arithmeticity of discrete subgroups of semisimple Lie groups with dense commensurators.
-We answer Shalom's question positively for normal subgroups of lattices.
-This generalizes a result of the second author and T. Koberda.
+We study a question of Greenberg-Shalom concerning arithmeticity of discrete subgroups of semisimple Lie groups with dense commensurators.
+We answer this question positively for normal subgroups of lattices.
+This generalizes a result of the second author and T. Koberda for certain normal subgroups of arithmetic lattices in $\SO(n,1)$ and $\SU(n,1)$.